 Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The Sub-Fund does not aim to reduce the scope of investments prior to the application of the strategy.
+The Sub-Fund does not commit to a minimum rate, with the aim of reducing the scope of the investments that were considered prior to the application of the investment strategy.